Q and A

 When do elementary students attend on site?

-When do secondary students meet on site?
+When do junior high and high school students meet on site?

 Is Prairie Song Academy a religious school?